trying to understand why its important to wear the veil. I came across

 almighty God, and business and science are trifles to the all-knowing God.
 Similarly,

-offense to God because pride is an act of hatred for the divine.
+God’s love away because pride is an act of hatred for the divine.

 This is why military